xDaveN/OP_CAT/README.md

 ### Potential for Abuse

    As with any powerful opcode, there is a potential for misuse or abuse.
-Combining excessively large data or using OP_CAT in a harmful way could be exploited to disrupt network functionality.
+Concatenating excessively large data or employing OP_CAT in a malicious manner could be exploited to disrupt network functionality.
 Safeguards and limitations may need to be implemented to prevent abuse and ensure the opcode's responsible use.

    Acknowledging the potential for abuse underscores the importance of implementing robust safeguards within the Bitcoin protocol.
 Developers must actively address misuse scenarios, employing preventative measures that safeguard against intentional disruptions.
 Community-driven initiatives, such as establishing guidelines for responsible opcode use, contribute to a more secure and resilient Bitcoin network.